GroundControl-Solutions/CoreJSON/Readme.md

+Note: This is a public fork used internally by GroundControl Solutions.
+It may contain modifications or patches that diverge from the goals and intentions of the original project maintainers.
+Examine the commit log and use at your own risk.

 # CoreJSON Framework

 CoreJSON is iOS and OSX Core Foundation based fast parser and generator based on `libyajl` C library.